luxsheree/luxsheree/README.md

 <b>This is a repository for projects or tools I find useful.</b>

 - 👽 I'm an aesthetician, artist, and mother.
-I'm super new to developing but I've always had a love for technology and the prospects of AI.
+I'm new to developing but I've always had a love for technology and AI.
 - 💥 I’m interested in a multitude of areas, but I'm mostly passionate about art and scientific incorporation.
 - 🔮 I’m currently learning as much as I can about AI and project management.
 Can't wait to learn more from a creative team.
 - 💞️ I’m looking to collaborate on making advancements to society in creative ways.
 Finding mentor/partnerships is of high priority!